 - 1. Entered into discussions to secure debt financing. - 2.
 Initiated a strict working capital monitoring program. - 3.
 Continued their focus on maintaining an appropriate level of corporate overheads in line with the Company's available cash resources. - 4.
-Filed a preliminary short-form prospectus to raise a maximum \$50 million through a public offering of either equity securities, debt securities or a combination of both.
+Filed a preliminary short-form prospectus to raise a maximum \$50 million through a public offering of either equity securities, debt securities or a combination of both. - 5.
+Arranged for the sale of its DenseLight subsidiary for up to \$30 million by October 31, 2019.

-In line with its needs for additional financing, on April 3, 2019 and May 3, 2019, the Company closed the first and second tranches of a private placement of convertible debentures that raised gross proceeds of \$1,446,027 (CAD\$1,929,000) and \$1,089,552 (CAD\$1,460,000) respectively (the "Debentures").
-The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature on April 3, 2021 and May 3, 2021.
-The Company paid \$134,292 (CAD\$179,951) in brokerage fees related to the closing of these two tranches.
+In line with its needs for additional financing, up-to August 28, 2019, the Company closed four tranches of a private placement of convertible debentures (the "Debentures") that raised gross proceeds of \$3,595,153 (CAD\$4,806,292).
+The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature two years from the date of issue.
+The Company paid \$225,122 (CAD\$294,708) in brokerage fees and other costs related to the closing of these four tranches.

-Additionally, the Company arranged for a credit facility (the "Bridge Loan") to be provided by Espresso Capital Ltd which will grant the Company access to a maximum US\$5,000,000.
-The Company signed the loan documents on April 18, 2019 and was advanced US\$2,000,000 on April 23, 2019.
-In partial consideration of the US\$5,000,000 gross credit facility available to the Company, and in connection with the initial advance of US2,000,000, the Company issued to Espresso Capital warrants for the purchase of 3,289,500 common shares at a price of C\$0.35 per share.
-The Warrants expire on April 18, 2020.
+Additionally, the Company arranged for a credit facility (the "Bridge Loan") to be provided by Espresso Capital Ltd which will grant the Company access to a maximum \$5,000,000.
+The Company signed the loan documents on April 18, 2019 and has been advanced \$3,100,000 on the Bridge Loan.
+In partial consideration of the \$5,000,000 gross credit facility available to the Company, and in connection with the advance of \$3,100,000, the Company issued to Espresso Capital, warrants for the purchase of 3,289,500 common shares at a price of C\$0.35 per share.
+The warrants expire on April 18, 2020.
+The Company paid \$137,077 in costs related to the Bridge Loan.